 Rouleau asked me to name my main skin concern, and instantly I responded, “Dryness.”
 I told her about my flaky patches.
 I told her about my lack of shine.
 We proceeded with the facial (glorious extractions included) and then came the bombshell: Rouleau revealed that my skin type is not actually dry at all.

 Here’s the thing: Just because I experienced flakiness on my face didn’t mean my skin was intrinsically dry.
 This flakiness was likely caused by a number of outside factors and worsened by partying too hard, going a little crazy with exfoliation, and traveling on a dry airplane.
-The very fact that I had monthly breakouts and blackheads signaled that my skin contained oil.
+According to Rouleau, the very fact that I had monthly breakouts and blackheads signaled that my skin contained oil.
 Rouleau diagnosed my true skin type and sent me on my way with a brand-new routine.
 Needless to say, I was shocked.
 But also relieved.

 If I messed up my skin type that badly, I figured I couldn’t be the only one.
 Keep scrolling for the truth (the real truth!) about what it means to have dry skin.